ABOUT CHILD THERAPY

 AGES & STAGES DEVELOPMENTAL ASSESSMENT

-Two of the most common questions I get from parents are “Is my child normal?” and “Should I worry?”
-In order to help ease your anxiety and provide insight into these questions, I use an important tool called the Ages and Stages Developmental Assessment.
+Two of the most common questions we get from parents are “Is my child normal?” and “Should I worry?”
+In order to help ease your anxiety and provide insight into these questions, we use an important tool called the Ages and Stages Developmental Assessment.
 This assessment can be performed in 1-2 sessions and will give parents a detailed analysis of their child’s level of functioning across five domains: Communication, Gross Motor, Fine Motor, Problem-Solving, and Personal-Social.

 This is a fun and interactive assessment that will examine how your child is functioning and additionally identify any areas of concern.
-If areas of concern are noted in the assessment, I formulate a detailed treatment plan with tools and at-home play assignments to help guide the child toward increasing their level of functioning in a particular domain.
+If areas of concern are noted in the assessment, we formulate a detailed treatment plan with tools and at-home play assignments to help guide the child toward increasing their level of functioning in a particular domain.

 ART & PLAY THERAPY